 I love meatballs – turkey meatballs, pork meatballs, chicken meatballs, spicy meatballs… but these are especially fun because of their size.
 And they are also extra flavorful, thanks to the simple yet delicious three-ingredient sauce.

 In fact, I like these cocktail meatballs so much, that I often serve them to my family for dinner.
 Why wait until we host when we can enjoy these tasty ground beef morsels whenever we feel like it?
 They truly are very easy to make.

-You'll only need a few simple ingredients to make this tasty meatball recipe.
+You'll only need a few simple ingredients to make these tiny meatballs.
 The exact measurements are included in the recipe card below.
-Here's a general overview:
+Here's an overview of what you'll need:

 - Lean ground beef (85/15): I tried using extra-lean ground beef in this recipe, but the meatballs were not juicy enough.

-Kosher salt and black pepper: I use kosher salt in most of my recipes.
-If you use fine salt (sea salt or table salt), you might need to use less salt.
+- Kosher salt and black pepper: I use kosher salt in most of my recipes.
+If you use fine salt (sea salt or table salt), you should reduce the amount you use.

 - For the sauce: Unsweetened ketchup, Dijon mustard, and sugar-free maple syrup (or use the real thing if you don't mind the carbs).

-It's a truly easy recipe!
-Scroll down to the recipe card for the detailed instructions.
+It's so easy to make these cocktail meatballs!
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps: